-- Increasing energy efficiency - Acquisitions and investments in new, low-carbon projects - On site RES and Battery storage installations - Innovative processing and digital technologies - E-mobility development with an increased number of EV charging stations - Renewable energy production with solar and wind power - Transition energy through CCGT plant and FSRU - Clean Hydrogen production - Sustainable production of E-fuels - Advanced biofuels and recycled fuel production - Carbon capture and storage projects - Market Based Measures
+- Increasing energy efficiency - Acquisitions and investments in new, low-carbon projects - On site RES and Battery storage installations - Innovative processing and digital technologies - E-mobility development with an increased number of EV charging stations - Renewable energy production with solar and wind power - Transition energy through CCGT plant and FSRU - Clean Hydrogen production - Sustainable production of E-fuels - Advanced biofuels and recycled fuel production

-(6) The above commitments are subject to any changes and revisions taking into account market dynamics as well as other developments at a political and geostrategic level.
+6 The above commitments are subject to any changes and revisions taking into account market dynamics as well as other developments at a political and geostrategic level.

-(7) However, due to the recent developments in the energy market and the challenges imposed, SBTi decided to withdraw any relevant commitments to the Oil & Gas sector.
+7 However, due to the recent developments in the energy market and the challenges imposed, SBTi decided to withdraw any relevant commitments to the Oil & Gas sector.